NetworkTheoryAppliedResearchInstitute/aol/README.md

 These conversations demonstrate the investigative process in action—showing how antinodes emerge through rigorous questioning, how nodes are acknowledged when perspectives cancel out, and how the framework adapts based on evidence and critique.

 ### A Note on AI-Assisted Development
 This framework emerged through dialogue between human investigation (Afi) and AI assistance (Claude).
-This collaborative approach offers both unique advantages and important limitations: <br>
+This collaborative approach offers both unique advantages and important limitations:

 **Advantages**:
 1. Access to distributed knowledge: AI can synthesize across vast bodies of human knowledge without requiring years of individual study
 2. No theological defensiveness: AI lacks emotional investment in particular metaphysical positions, enabling more neutral pattern recognition